vidixha/soar-drone-editing/README.md

 calls line up with the real Wan2.1 architecture.
 It does not confirm the model learns anything useful; that requires real data and a real training run.

-None of this has been run on real data yet.
-That's the next phase and needs the two data sources below in place first.

 **Stage 1 (Cross-View Motion Transformation).** See `trace_replication/notes/stage1_spec.md`.